willyywt/willyywt.github.io/theme.md

 Excerpt is also a jekyll's builtin feature.
 By default this will be the first paragraph (first `<p>` element) of your post.
 You can also explicitly designate a post's excerpt using the jekyll `excerpt` variable.

 ## Dark mode
-I merged a dark mode designed by Vel-San.
+I merged a dark mode designed by Vel-San (but changed accent color).
 Repo: [github.com/Vel-San/moving darkmode](https://github.com/Vel-San/moving/tree/dark-mode), Vel-San's pull request to huangyz0918(unmerged): [UI Full Dark mode](https://github.com/huangyz0918/moving/pull/36)

 ### Media query
 Media query is one line away: `@media (prefers-color-scheme: light)`.
 Sass doesn't implement (re)defining sass variables under media query: you might expect sass to compile it to media queries but sass will simply error out.